SAMMISolutions/docs/doc_posts/_commands-twitch-misc/twitch-get-videos.md

 - Uploads
 - Clips

 If 'All Videos' is selected, the response will not contain 'Clips'.
-The response received, depending on the size of the request will require some time to load, so please ensure you use a 'Wait until Variablle Exists' command with this one.
+The response received, depending on the size of the request, will require some time to load, so please ensure you use a 'Wait Until Variable Exists' command with this one.

 | Box Name | Type | Description |
 |-------|--------|--------